alexrbs/lpa_ecomms_desktop/README.md

 # lpa_ecomms_desktop
-Desktop version of the e commerce for Logic Peripherals Australia.
+Desktop version of the e-commerce for Logic Peripherals Australia.
+Java Aplication Development.